Objectives of the PMP course

 The facilitators have a broad experience as Project Managers of large Projects – their goal is to give you all the hints and tips you will need to be sure to pass the exam!
 They will be available to support you by email for any questions for 30 days after the course.

-The course is based on the PM Body of Knowledge Guide – FIFTH Edition (the PMBOK® Guide - the official PMI® guide to Project Management, and the basis for all Certification questions), and also includes all supplementary information needed to pass the exam.
+The course is based on the PM Body of Knowledge Guide – SIXTH Edition (the PMBOK® Guide - the official PMI® guide to Project Management, and the basis for all Certification questions), and also includes all supplementary information needed to pass the exam.